squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

 Feel free to jump in and try any of these tasks.
 Most can be done in small steps.
 Any contributions are welcome.

-=== Large Incremental Tasks:  ===
+=== Incremental Tasks:  ===

-These are large when looked at in full, but any small incremental part you can do is a lot of help.
+Tasks in this section need to be done in a rough order to make the changes easy.
+These may look large in full, but any small incremental part you can do is a lot of help.
 Check with squid-dev mailing list to see what we are up to and how you can assist the move forward on these.

-Some of the more urgent smaller tasks inside these big ones have been broken out.

  * Document the source code with Doxygen format
   1. src/Store.* and related